trixi-gpu/TrixiCUDA.jl/README.md

 | `DGMultiMesh`      | 1D, 2D, 3D        | `DGMulti`   | 🟡 Planned      |

 # Example of PDE Semidiscretization on GPU

+⚠️ **Warning:** Due to the cache initialization process being moved to the GPU for performance optimization, some examples may raise errors because of mismatched CPU and GPU APIs.
+Please wait for an update.

 Let's take a look at a simple example to see how to use TrixiCUDA.jl to run the simulation on the GPU (now only CUDA-compatible).

 ```julia